Ontario Highway 93: History

-Highway 93, as well as its former southern extension to Barrie, follows the Penetanguishene Road.
+Highway 93 follows the historic Penetanguishene Road, which continues south into Barrie south of the former highway's terminus.
 The road was initially surveyed by Samuel Street Wilmot in 1808 but no construction commenced.
-The North West Company had suggested in 1811 for this route again, but it was not until the Fall of Detroit in 1813 that the project was expedited.
-This road was built between 1814–15 lead by Dr. William "Tiger" Dunlop, from the north side of Kempenfelt Bay (east of Barrie), to the townsite and Naval establishment at Penetanguishene on Georgian Bay; it was the first road constructed in what is now Simcoe County.
+The North West Company had suggested in 1811 for this route again, but it was not until the Siege of Detroit in 1813 that the project was expedited.
+This road was built between 1814 and 1815, led by Dr. William "Tiger" Dunlop, from the north side of Kempenfelt Bay (east of Barrie), to the townsite and Naval establishment at Penetanguishene on Georgian Bay; it was the first road constructed in what is now Simcoe County.
 The route was assumed by the Department of Highways (DHO, predecessor to the modern Ministry of Transportation) in 1937.